folio-org/folio-org.github.io/guides/rename-module.md

 At GitHub use the "[archive and read-only](https://help.github.com/en/articles/about-archiving-repositories)" Setting.

 This will disable push access and pull-requests.
-It leaves the teams configured, and can be reversed if needed.
+It leaves the teams configured, and can be temporarily reversed if needed.
 This also enables scripts to avoid "archived" repositories.

 Modify the GitHub repository "Description" field to prepend the text: `** DEPRECATED ** `